AhmerIjaz639/Ahmerijaz639/README.md

     }

     goal      = "DevSecOps / Security Engineering / Ethical Hacking"
-    available = True  # Open for on-site internship in Lahore
+    available = True  # Open for all type internship in Lahore
 ```

 ---